datlas-ocean/Sidfex-NextsimF/README.md

 * Stephanie Leroux (Datlas)
 * Pierre Rampal (IGE)

-with contributions from Laurent Brodeau (Datlas) for the development of the Mojito and Sitrack softwares, from Tim Williams for the producing and providing the NeXtSIM-F sea ice forecasts, and from Helge Goessling and  Valentin Ludwig (AWI) for the support regarding the SIDFEX project.
+with contributions from Laurent Brodeau (Datlas) for the development of the [Mojito](https://github.com/brodeau/mojito) and [Sitrack](https://github.com/brodeau/sitrack) softwares, from Tim Williams for  producing and providing the NeXtSIM-F sea ice forecasts, and from Helge Goessling and  Valentin Ludwig (AWI) for the support regarding the SIDFEX project.

 ---
 ## In this repository, you will find: